DFE-Digital/ecf-gov-guidance/content/choose-training-option-early-career-teachers.md

 Your [appropriate body](/appoint-an-appropriate-body-early-career-teachers) will check your programme to make sure it covers the early career framework.

-## Report your training option

-Your induction tutor needs to report your chosen training option through ‘[Manage training for early careers teachers](https://manage-training-for-early-career-teachers.education.gov.uk/)’.

-[Find out about induction tutors](/nominate-induction-tutor), including and how to sign in to 'Manage training for early career teachers'.

 ^Avoid changing your training option part-way through induction.
 [How to make changes to early career training](/make-changes-to-early-career-training-programme).^